CharleneMcKeown/DevOps-and-Containers/README.md

 1. A variety of tools to test your apps, including manual/exploratory testing, load testing, and continuous testing
 1. Highly customisable dashboards for sharing progress and trends
 1. Built-in wiki for sharing information with your team
-1. In addition, the VSTS ecosystem provides support for adding extensions, integrating with other popular services, such as: Campfire, Slack, Trello, UserVoice, and more, and developing your own custom extensions
+1. In addition, the Azure DevOps ecosystem provides support for adding extensions, integrating with other popular services, such as: Campfire, Slack, Trello, UserVoice, and more, and developing your own custom extensions

 So in summary it's a one-stop shop that makes implementing DevOps processes much easier for customers, but also allows them to plug in any other preferred third-party tools and services they may already be using in place of the included tools if they so wish.

 ## In this lab, you will:

 1. Create a Kubernetes cluster in Azure using the Azure Kubernetes Service (AKS)
-1. Create a project in VSTS
+1. Create a project in Azure DevOps
-1. Set up a Continuous Integration and Continuous Delivery pipeline in VSTS to deploy a demo website to AKS
+1. Set up a Continuous Integration and Continuous Delivery pipeline in Azure DevOps to deploy a demo website to AKS
 1. Pull the demo website code locally and make some changes
 1. Use your new pipeline to push these changes directly to your demo website in AKS and view the results